The Legend of Kuekuatsheu and the Creation of the World

 It is said that in the beginning, death did not exist.

-The beings could return.
+Beings could return.

-His words took shape.
+His words took form.

 Death entered the world.